강의

 Response: "Well...
 I just thought it would be good to make it that way..."

-"If you can implement features but can't explain the reasoning behind them?
+"If you can implement features but can't explain why?
 Now is the time when you need thinking that penetrates to the essence of problems."

 4. Developers who struggle with collaborating with planners or designers

-• There's a lot of talk going back and forth, but no consensus is formed on "what the problem is"
+• There's a lot of talk going around, but no consensus is formed on "what the problem actually is"

 • Feedback is repetitive, or communication conflicts occur frequently